jjinking/tool-cmds/kafka.md

 - Poll partitions for data
 - Consumer groups can poll different partitions of same topic and work together to process unique messages
-  - Num consumers in a group is upper-bounded by num partitions
+  - Num consumers in a group is upper-bounded by num partitions (no adv to have more consumers than partitions)
 - Consumers keep track of what messages it has read from a specific partition by a numeric value called Offset
+- Multiple consumer groups must deal with order guarantee

+## Partition Rebalance

+Consumer assignment to partition changes when the number of consumers changes (add or remove)

+- First consumer acts as leader
+  - talks to zookeeper
+  - assigns partitions to new consumers
+-